What Makes The Swan School Different?

 Longer School Day

-We have a longer school day (except on Fridays), so that students can be taught a wider range of content and have more contact with teachers.
+We have a longer school day (except on a Wednesday and a Friday), so that students can be taught a wider range of content and have more contact with teachers.
 A longer day means there is time for ‘electives’.
 Electives are timetabled slots in which students choose from a range of enriching activities such as sport, music, drama, lectures and volunteering.
 On some days, students will have independent study at the end of the day.
 This is time to get homework done in school to get the balance right between work at school and supporting family time in the home.